GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/healthcheck.md

 aliases: [/docs/how-tos/healthchecks]
 ---

-This page describes how skaffold runs healthchecks for deployed resources - waits for them to stabilize, and reports errors on failure.
+This page describes how Skaffold runs healthchecks for deployed resources, waiting for them to stabilize, and reporting errors on failure.

 ### Overview